iulspop/effortless-browser-extension/README.md

 ### How to run the tests?

-Currently, only E2E tests are configured with Puppeteer.
-Currently they're not helpful since they're inconsistent, so stick with manual tests.
-Eventually I'll improve them and add unit and integration tests.
+E2E tests are configured with Puppeteer.

 To run the E2E tests: